microsoft/aitour-customizing-trustworthy-gen-ai-systems-with-azure-open-ai/README.md

-# The Foundation of Generative AI in Azure
+# Azure Open AI Service: Customizing trustworthy Gen AI systems at scale

 This repo is intended as a template for Microsoft AI Tour repositories
 <br />